sjyk/alphaclean/README.md

-# alphaclean v0.1
+# AlphaClean v0.1
 In many data science applications, data cleaning is effectively manual with ad-hoc, single-use scripts and programs.
 This practice is highly problematic for reproducibility (sharing analysis between researchers), interpretability (explaining the findings of a particular analysis), and scalability (replicating the analyses on larger corpora).
-Most existing relational data cleaning solutions are designed as stand-alone systems ? often coupled with a DBMS ? with poor support for languages widely in data science, such as Python and R.
+Most existing relational data cleaning solutions are designed as stand-alone systems -- often coupled with a DBMS -- with poor support for languages widely in data science, such as Python and R.

-We designed a Python library that declaratively synthesizes data cleaning programs.
+In order to address this problem, we designed a Python 2 library that declaratively synthesizes data cleaning programs.
-AlphaClean is given a  specification of quality (e.g. integrity constraints or a statistical model the data must conform to) and a language of allowed data transformations, and it searches to find a sequence of transformations that best satisfies the quality specification.
+AlphaClean is given a specification of quality (e.g. integrity constraints or a statistical model the data must conform to) and a language of allowed data transformations, then it searches to find a sequence of transformations that best satisfies the quality specification.
 The discovered sequence of transformations defines an intermediate representation, which can be easily transferred between languages or optimized with a compiler.

 ## Requirements
-As an initial research prototype, we have not yet designed alphaclean for deployment.
+As an initial research prototype, we have not yet designed AlphaClean for deployment.
 It is a package that researchers can locally develop and test to evaluate different data cleaning approaches and techniques.
 The dependencies are:
 ```
 dateparser==0.6.0
 Distance==0.1.3